Automatic enrolment is a continuous responsibility – your duties do not end after your duties start date.

 From 6 April 2019, by law the minimum amount you pay into your staff’s pension increased.
 You must pay a minimum of 3% of a portion of your staff’s earnings* into their pension, and the total combined payments made by you and your staff must be no less than 8%.
 Find out more about contribution increases.

-*The law requires that, as a minimum, pension contributions will be based on your staff’s earnings between £6,136 and £50,000.
+*The law requires that, as a minimum, pension contributions are based on your staff’s earnings between £6,136 and £50,000.

 Every three years you'll need to put staff back into your pension scheme if they have left it, and if they meet the criteria to be put into a pension scheme.
 This is known as re-enrolment.
 We will write to you in advance of your re-enrolment date to explain more.